Rohese of Monmouth: Marriage

+Legacy

 Rohese is notable for the gift that she made, jointly with her husband and her son Robert, to Monmouth Priory.
 The Priory had benefited for more than half a century from her family's generosity, and it was clearly at her persuasion that this donation took place.
 Three shillings were to be given to the priory each year on St Michael's Day from the revenues of the town of Lydney in Gloucestershire.
 Rohese's brother Gilbert, otherwise known as a patron of literature, was among the witnesses to this donation.

+Rohese died around 1180 and Hugh married for a second time to Princess Rose Ní Conchobair, daughter of King of Ireland, Ruaidrí Ua Conchobair.
+There were two further children, William 'Gorm' de Lacy and Ysota de Lacy from this marriage.
+William fought alongside Rohese's sons Walter and Hugh junior in their struggles to gain power in Ireland.